How to Create a Successful College Strategy: Application Positioning

 One’s Positioning is primarily conveyed in their main college essays, through a creative story that both answers the college essay prompt and alludes to important details regarding the student’s academic and personal development.

 Identification of one’s Positioning is not easy.
-It is an art we developed at The Ivy Dean with over 40 years of college admissions experience, including time at Harvard and Columbia.
+It is an art I developed for The Ivy Dean with many years of college admissions experience, including my time at Harvard and Columbia.

-However, our recent article lists important questions and steps that can help you self-identify a strong college strategy!
+However, my recent article lists important questions and steps that can help you self-identify a strong college strategy!

 For more information, call us at (845) 826-5310 or click here to contact Dee today!